hongchaozhang/hongchaozhang.github.io/source/_posts/2015-08-20-Deploy-Environment-for-Android-Map-Developmet.md

 ### Add the Android API key to your application

-For Eclipse, in `AndroidManifest.xml`, add the following element as a child of the `<application>` element.
+For Eclipse, or projects migrated from Eclipse to Android Studio, in `AndroidManifest.xml`, add the following element as a child of the `<application>` element.
 Take the following as an example:

 ![002_add_key_in_Eclipse](/images/002_add_key_in_Eclipse.png)